 Needless to say, their experiences are coming in handy at Golden Russet.

 “Craig and I started this café as a way for us to combine our skills and be able to work together all the time,” Jenny says.
 “As much as we hope the café is an extension of our own story, we are both eager to talk to folks, get to know the community, and develop a network of regulars and visitors alike that can depend on us.”

 With a goal to make Golden Russet a true community destination, the couple made a point to integrate the history of the space into their aesthetic.
 Inside, visitors can walk on old wood floors, take a seat on one of the fixed stools, and peek into the vintage cooler filled with local dairy and eggs.
 On the shelves, Hudson Valley produce and pantry essentials abound, with cider, beer, and wine on draft and cans of beer to go.
 Keeping in line with its predecessor, Golden Russet is a true hybrid of a café and a grocery store.
 Similar in concept to Otto’s Market in Germantown, the space is just as worthy of a visit for artisanal pantry essentials as it is for farm-fresh breakfast or lunch.

-Golden Russet opened for business on July 12, with its official ribbon cutting on August 3.
+Golden Russet opened for business on July 12, 2019, with its official ribbon cutting on August 3, 2019.
 Located on scenic Fiddlers Bridge Road, it’s a prime stop for day trippers, bikers, and locals who crave a great bite or need a dozen local eggs.
-Although new to the Rhinebeck area (well, kind of), it’s already developed a following with its simple, flavorful café menu.
+In the years since it’s been open, the eatery has developed a following with its simple, flavorful café menu.